G1n305/IoT_smartClass_MultiDisciplinary_Project_232_final/README.md

 -import to website
 -creat and config your own feeds and Dashboard on Adafruit -get AIO Key for read and writing to feed or fetch data to your own web

+!!!
+MUST HIDE AIO KEY BEFORE PUBLISHING CODE BECAUSE OF THE PRIVACY POLICY OF ADAFRUIT !!!